Ongoing and Upcoming Trials

 PROTECT IV Randomized Controlled Trial

-Ongoing trial to compare complete revascularization PCI with Impella to complete revascularization PCI without any planned hemodynamic support.
+Ongoing trial to compare complete revascularization PCI with Impella CP® to complete revascularization PCI without any planned hemodynamic support.

 The intent of the PROTECT IV RCT is to leverage and validate the best practices that we have learned over the past 10 years in the PROTECT series and cVAD studies that led to the exclusive FDA PMA approval of Impella® for high-risk PCI.

-PROTECT IV was designed by the leaders and best clinical trialists in the field of cardiovascular medicine.
 It is an on-label, prospective, multi-center randomized controlled trial (RCT) that is designed to provide the level of clinical evidence needed to achieve a global Class I guideline recommendation for Impella in high-risk PCI in the future.

-As shown in the chart below, PROTECT IV is part of the Impella clinical evidence pathway to a Class I clinical guideline/recommendation for high-risk PCI.
+As shown in the chart below, PROTECT IV is part of the Impella CP clinical evidence pathway to a Class I clinical guideline/recommendation for high-risk PCI.

 Learn More About PROTECT IV